Vazif Meylanov

-Vazif Sirazhutdinovich Meylanov (Вази́ф Сиражутди́нович Мейла́нов, 15 May 1940 – 11 January 2015) was a Soviet mathematician, social philosopher, writer, Soviet dissident and political prisoner (1980–1989).
-He became renowned for his critical works on theory of socialism as well as for singular endurance and uncompromising attitude towards authorities during his prison terms.
-After imprisonment and exile Vazif Meylanov dealt with the problem of personal freedom, examined social and political environment, dispelled stereotypes about Russian democracy and analyzed political consciousness of Russian society.
-Besides, he was an opponent of nationalism and Islamism, while he proposed that the idea of rule of human rights should be a basis for human relationships and strong state machine should enforce rights.
+Vazif Sirazhutdinovich Meylanov (Вази́ф Сиражутди́нович Мейла́нов, 15 May 1940 – 11 January 2015) was a Soviet mathematician, social philosopher, writer, Soviet dissident, and political prisoner (1980–1989).
+He became renowned for his critical works on the theory of socialism, as well as for his singular endurance and uncompromising attitude towards authorities during his prison terms.

+After his imprisonment and exile, Meylanov focused on the issue of personal freedom, examined social and political environments, dispelled stereotypes about Russian democracy, and analyzed the political consciousness of Russian society.
+Additionally, he was an opponent of nationalism and Islamism, advocating for the idea that human rights should be the foundation of human relationships and that a strong state apparatus should enforce these rights.

 Biography

 Early years

 Vazif Meylanov was born in Makhachkala on May 15, 1940.
 He is an ethnic Lezgin.

-Until 1954 he studied at the school No.1 in Makhachkala.
-Since 1954 he studied at the school No. 2 in the town Chardzhou (Turkmenistan) and graduated from that school in 1957.
+He studied at School No.1 in Makhachkala until 1954, then continued his education at School No.2 in Chardzhou (part of modern-day Turkmenistan) until his graduation in 1957.

-From 1957 till 1958 he lived in Pyatigorsk and prepared to enter Moscow State University.
-From 1958 to 1961 he studied at the Physics Faculty of Moscow State University.
+From 1957 to 1958, Meylanov lived in Pyatigorsk while preparing for enrollment at Moscow State University.
+He studied at the Physics Faculty of Moscow State University between 1958 and 1961.

-Vazif Meylanov served in the Soviet Army from 1961 to 1964.

-From 1964 to 1969 he studied at the Faculty of Mechanics and Mathematics of Moscow State University and attended seminars of Anatoli Vitushkin.
-From 1969 to 1972 Meylanov studied at that Faculty as a post-graduate student, then from 1972 to 1978 he taught advanced mathematics at Dagestan Polytechnic Institute.
+Meylanov served in the Soviet Army from 1961 to 1964.
+He then resumed his studies at the Faculty of Mechanics and Mathematics at Moscow State University from 1964 to 1969, attending seminars led by Anatoli Vitushkin.
+From 1969 to 1972, he was a post-graduate student there, and from 1972 to 1978, he taught advanced mathematics at Dagestan Polytechnic Institute.

-In 1972 Vazif Meylanov wrote the novel To flash as a tigress (Мелькнет тигрицей).
+In 1972, Vazif Meylanov wrote To flash as a tigress (Мелькнет тигрицей).

-Vazif Meylanov is the author of two works on the mathematical theory of real-variable function: “Sequences of closed sets of bounded variation converging in the deviation metric” (1974) and “Two close sets of bounded variation”.
-The works were published in the “Mathematical Notes” journal and translated into English, the second work was also published in the US.
+Vazif Meylanov is the author of two significant works on the mathematical theory of real-variable function: “Sequences of closed sets of bounded variation converging in the deviation metric” (1974) and “Two close sets of bounded variation”.
+The works were published in the journal “Mathematical Notes” and translated into English.
+The second work was also published in the United States.

 Start of social and political activity

-In 1977 Vazif Meylanov wrote and published in his own name philosophical and political work “Notes on the margins of Soviet newspapers", which was devoted to criticism of the communism theory.
-In it, Meylanov argued for freedom of speech and press and the abolition of the Articles 70 (Anti-Soviet agitation and propaganda) and 190-1 (defamation of the Soviet system) of the Criminal Code of the RSFSR.
+In 1977, Vazif Meylanov publicly wrote and published “Notes on the margins of Soviet newspapers", a philosophical and political work devoted to the criticism of communism theory.
+In this work, Meylanov argued for freedom of speech and press and called for the abolition of Articles 70 (Anti-Soviet agitation and propaganda) and 190-1 (defamation of the Soviet system) of the Criminal Code of the RSFSR.

-In 1978 Vazif Meylanov was not re-elected by the Academic Council of the Institute as a teacher for a new five-year term because of "being in opposition to the staff and damaging the communist education of youth".
+In 1978, Vazif Meylanov was not re-elected by the Academic Council of the Institute for a new five-year term as a lecturer due to "being in opposition to the staff and damaging the communist education of youth".

-From 1978 to 1980 Vazif Meylanov worked as a concrete worker of the 5th rank in the mobile mechanized column No.10 and the special mobile mechanized column No.18.
+From 1978 to 1980, Vazif Meylanov worked as a concrete worker of the 5th rank in the mobile mechanized column No.10 and the special mobile mechanized column No.18.